fujiapple852/fromage/README.md

 ### Local traits

-For completeness, the orphan rules allow implementing local `MyFrom` and `MyTryFrom` traits which may then be used to with non-local types.
+For completeness, the orphan rules allow implementing local `MyFrom` and `MyTryFrom` traits which may then be used with non-local types.

-This is not recommended as it requires a significant amount of boilerplate code whilst sharing the same limitations as the Fromage approach.
+This approach is not recommended as it requires a significant amount of boilerplate code whilst sharing the same limitations as the Fromage approach.

 ## License